2010–11 NHL season: Highlights

 On October 30, 2010, four penalty shot goals were scored on one night for the first time in league history.

 David Booth, Frans Nielsen, Ryan Callahan and Dave Steckel were the scorers.
 The previous record was three penalty shot goals in one night.
 Four penalty shot attempts in one night had occurred previously.

 On November 20, 2010, the 50,000th game in the NHL's history was played, counting all regular season and playoff games, going back to the league's inaugural season in 1917.

 Standings

-The Vancouver Canucks placed first overall, winning the Presidents' Trophy and home advantage throughout the playoffs.
-The Washington Capitals placed first in the Eastern Conference, earning home advantage in Eastern Conference playoffs.
+The Vancouver Canucks placed first overall, winning the Presidents' Trophy and home-ice advantage throughout the playoffs.
+The Washington Capitals placed first in the Eastern Conference, earning home-ice advantage in the Eastern Conference playoffs.

 Note: Bolded teams qualified for the playoffs.

 Under NHL rules, first-place teams in each division receive a conference ranking between 1 and 3 regardless of overall points.
 The Pittsburgh Penguins placed fourth yet had more points than the Boston Bruins, but the Bruins placed first in the Northeast Division to get the third-place ranking.